 This relationship can’t be escaped, not even through death, but it can be resolved by realizing the truth and making peace with it.

 Study and understand the six types of relationships so you can comprehend the truth and accept what happened to you with peace.

 This classification of relationships will help you gain perspective.

 Understand These Six Types of Relationships

 1. Close relationships.
-Characterized by heart-to-heart conversations and mutual sharing, where one person is seeking to meet the relationship needs of another and vise verse.
+Characterized by heart-to-heart conversations and mutual sharing, where one person is seeking to meet the relationship needs of another and vise versa.

 2. Superficial relationships.
 These may include conversations and joint activities but without deep knowing of one another.
 Each person kind of still feels alone, even when in the presence of another.

 3. Distant relationships.
 Here people exhibit little sharing and might seem disengaged.
-Very little communication happens in this type of relationships and neither person feels comfortable to show vulnerability.
+Very little communication happens in this type of relationships and neither person feels comfortable showing vulnerability.

 4. Estranged relationships.
 These are the ones that have been cut off, broken, possibly due to a divorce or an unresolved conflict.

 5. Conflicted relationships.
 These include a lot of hot arguing, fighting, or just hidden conflict where tension is always present.

 6. Enmeshed relationships.
 This type of relationships offers very little individuality or separation of emotion.
 It’s not clear where you end and your mother begins.
 It’s almost like you are for her as a slave or servant.
 Personal boundaries are diffused in such a relationship.
 There’s no breathing room for you, you are expected to let go of your own thoughts, beliefs, hobbies, feelings, opinions, vision for the future, and dreams.